eclipse-sumo/sumo/docs/web/docs/netgenerate.md

 Normally, both [netconvert](netconvert.md) and [netgenerate](netgenerate.md) translate the read network so that the left- and down-most node are at coordinate (0,0).
-The options --offset.x and --offset.y allow to disable this and to apply different offsets for both the x- and the y-axis.
+The options --offset.x and --offset.y allow disabling this and to apply different offsets for both the x- and the y-axis.
 If there are explicit offsets given, the normalization is disabled automatically (thus there is no need to give --offset.disable-normalization if there is at least one of